evelynanjolie/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] CSS colors have been changes to create unique color palette :>
+* [ ] CSS colors have been changed to create unique color palette :>

 ## Video Walkthrough